rcpch/rcpch-wham/README.md

-# RCPCH Health Inequalities App
+# RCPCH Health Inequalities App (codename LivingLens)

 This was originally created as a partner app for the WHAM project.
 WHAM stands for Wellbeing and Health Action Movement.